matiasvlevi/Dannjs-mnist/README.md

 ```
 node index.js [epoch]
 ```
+to specify a number of epochs to train.

 * Play around!
 Have fun!
 Feel free to change settings and see what type of configuration works best.

 ### library info: